pbouzakis/spak/doc/app.md

 ## App Components

+A yep-app should be broken down into components.
+Each yep-app component represents either a slice of the application (a slice being across the layers (ui, domain, data), a specific function (push-notifications), and even a single module that plugins into another.

-This class expects to be injected with all top level yep app components.
+When running a yep-app you can specify your components by using the class below which expects to be injected with all top level components.

 ```javascript
 var components = App.Components(